 Clubs that don't go the extra mile get names like Sparse or Meager.

 But when you walk into XS at the Encore you don't have to be worry about being in inadequate surroundings.
 This club, after all, didn't come with a $100 million price tag because they went bargain shopping at Wal-Mart.

-Steve Wynn and nightclub impresario Victor Drai spared no expense in building the priciest nightclub ever conceived.
-You get the sense that your salary pales in comparison to what was spent on this club from the moment you traverse the glitter-laden tile staircase at the entrance where a gold-plated mold of naked women (all of which were employees of XS) stretches out more than 15 feet.
+Steve Wynn spared no expense in building the priciest nightclub ever conceived.
+You get the sense that your salary pales in comparison to what was spent on this club from the moment you traverse the glitter-laden tile staircase at the entrance where a gold-plated mold of naked women stretches out more than 15 feet.

 The gold-plating doesn't end there.
 There is also a gold-plated, 10-foot rotating chandelier that hovers over the main dance floor and three more gold-plated molds of a former sexy cocktail waitress that serve as decoration behind one of the club's four bars.
-Wynn has nabbed electronic superstar and best-seller deadmau5 for a year-long DJ residency at XS in 2012.
-Where an average nightclub might sign an up-and-coming DJ and make a big story of it, XS manages to have a proven international sensation spinning throughout the year.
+Wynn has nabbed electronic superstar and best-selling DJs for residencies at XS.
+Where an average nightclub might sign an up-and-coming DJ and make a big story of it, XS manages to have proven international sensations spinning all year long.

 Beyond the 13,000-square foot indoor area, XS opens up to a 27,000-square foot pool area reserved for hotel guests during the day and at night gives the club space for an additional 26 cabanas where bottle service is available.